 35 If you guest post on someone else’s blog, try to write the best article possible, something you’d put more work into than on your own blog, especially if it’s a high traffic blog.
 You might only get one chance to be seen by a large group of blog readers and it could prove invaluable to you later on.

 36 Every topic lends itself to creativity if you open your mind.
-On this blog I’ve related the topic to chess, airports, poker and a host of other things.
+On this blog I’ve related the topic of blogging to chess, airports, poker and a host of other things.
 On my business blog I’ve linked leadership to Charlie Brown, Harry Potter, piano lessons and such.
-One of my latest popular posts linked marketing and PR to Yosemite Sam.
+One of my more popular posts linked marketing and PR to Yosemite Sam.

 37 Don’t ever be afraid to leave your main topic here and there to address something that’s special to you in some way.
 On September 11th I wrote a post about that, which I’ve done many years over the course of my blogs.
-I also often partake in something called Blog Action Day, where writers around the world all write on the same topic.
+I used to partake in something called Blog Action Day, where writers around the world all write on the same topic.
 I go off topic a lot on this blog; you never know what your audience might like.

 38 In addressing blog comments earlier, I talked about on your own blog.
 The top way to get people to come back to your blog is by commenting on other blogs, and leaving good comments.
-If you don’t have the time to go crazy pick at least 5 blogs you like and comment on just those when they have new comment.
+If you don’t have the time to go crazy, pick at least 5 blogs you like and comment on just those when they have new content.
 It’ll get things picking up pretty quickly for your blog.

 39 Think about posting interviews on your blog.
 There are many interesting people in the world and most of them like talking about themselves.
 Try to find questions to ask that no one else will ask when possible.
 Also, if you’re asked to do an interview do it, then make sure you mention it somewhere on your blog at some point.